wlerin/feralfilehosting/Feral Wiki/Software/Plex/readme.md

 Private IP: $port <- Public IP: $port <- Internet
 ~~~

-Please tick "manually specify port" and enter the port given next to the public IP.
-You should now be able to visit http://$server.feralhosting.com:$port/web (replace $server with your server name and $port with the port you specified) and drop the SSH tunnel.
+Please make sure "manually specify port" is unticked and Plex will then set things up for you.
+You should now be able to visit http://$server.feralhosting.com:$port/web (replace $server with your server name and $port with the port specified for Public IP) and drop the SSH tunnel.

 Tips for Plex
 ---